Making an API Call

 The sort keys are selected from the full set of fields in the collection's underlying resource, which can be a superset of the fields in the requested representation on any specific query.

-SAS Viya REST APIs follow REST conventions including links in REST responses.
-Just like an HTML page can include links that connect the page to related pages, links in REST responses connect the resources of the API to operations available for that resource or to related resources.
-Here is an example of using the Reports API to retrieve a report: GET http://www.example.com/reports/reports/4ebf1327-c72b-4857-a8f4-421a555ac7e7
+SAS Viya APIs follow conventions including links in responses.
+Just like an HTML page can include links that connect the page to related pages, links in responses connect the resources of the API to operations available for that resource or to related resources.

 The response includes a set of links, such as the following: